4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/hashSet/openAddressing/README.md

 # HashSet (Open-addressing)

+## Background

 Open-addressing is another approach to resolving collisions in hash tables.

-A hash collision is resolved by <b>probing<b>, or searching through alternative locations in the array (the probe sequence) until either the target element is found, or an unused array slot is found, which indicates that there is no such key in the table.
+A hash collision is resolved by **probing** - searching through alternative locations in the array (the probe sequence) until either the target element is found, or an unused array slot is found, which indicates that there is no such key in the table.